CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 6. `chroot /mnt sh`: This is the command that is executed inside the container.
 It uses the `chroot` command to change the root directory of the current process to `/mnt`, which was mounted from the host system.
 After the `chroot` is performed, it starts a new shell (`sh`) from the new root directory.
 This effectively changes the container's root filesystem to the host system's root filesystem, making the host's filesystem accessible and modifiable within the container.

 GTFO mentions that "*this requires the user to be privileged enough to run `docker`, i.e. **being in the docker group** or being root*".
-We already know that we are in the docker group, so let's just execute the command, which according to GTFO will give us a root shell:
+We already know that we are in the docker group, so let's just execute the command, which, according to GTFO, will give us a root shell:

+> When executing the command, we get an error says "*The input device is not a TTY*".
+We need to spawn an interactive shell and then execute the command again:
+    ```bash
+    python -c 'import pty;pty.spawn("bin/bash")'
+    ```

 ![flag-3](flag-3.jpg)